-File ed by a y a Party other than the Registrant \square Che ck the he appropriate box: \square Defini Defini iminary Proxy Statement initive Proxy Statement initive Additional Materials citing Material Pursuant to \$240.14a-12 ☐ Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) Novatel Wirele (Name of Registrant as Specified (Name of Person(s) Filing Proxy Statement, if Ot ther Than the Registrant) Pay ment o nt of Filing Fee (Check the appropriate box): X No f o fee required.
-Fee ee computed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11.
-(1) Title of each class of securities to which transaction applies: (2) Aggregate number of securities to which transaction applies: (3) Per unit price or other underlying value of transaction computed pursu which the filing fee is calculated and state how it was determined): nant to Exchange Act Rule 0-11 (set forth the amount on (4) Proposed maximum aggregate value of transaction: (5) Total fee paid: Che the paid previously with preliminary materials.
-The paid previously with preliminary materials.
-The paid previously exchange Act Rule as paid previously.
-Identify the previous filing by registration statement means and the previously Paid: (2) Form, Schedule or Registration Statement No.: (3) Filing Party: (4) Date Filed:
+File d by a I Party other than the Registrant Che ck the a appropriate box: Definit Definit ninary Proxy Statement tive Proxy Statement tive Additional Materials ing Material Pursuant to §240.14a-12 ☐ Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) Novatel Wireless, Inc. (Name of Registrant as Specified In Its Charter) (Name of Person(s) Filing Proxy Statement, if Other Than the Registrant) Pay ment of f Filing Fee (Check the appropriate box) : \times No fe ee required.
+Fee o Fee computed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11.
+(1) Title of each class of securities to which transaction applies: (2) Aggregate number of securities to which transaction applies: (3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined): (4) Proposed maximum aggregate value of transaction: (5) Total fee paid: Fee p paid previously with preliminary materia ıls. rovided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid gistration statement number, or the Form or Schedule and the date of its filing.
+(1) Amount Previously Paid: (2) Form, Schedule or Registration Statem nent No.: (3) Filing Party: (4) Date Filed: •